 Christians must forgive.
 We understand from Matthew 18, and the parable of the “Unmerciful Servant” (Matt.
-18:21-35), that Jesus expects us to forgive.
+18:21-35), that Jesus expects us to forgive adultery and all sin.
 But the divine command does not mitigate the emotional difficulty.
-Forgiveness is hard.
+Forgiving adultery is hard.
 That is especially true in cases where there has been a betrayal by a spouse.
 This means counselors need to think carefully about how they encourage the betrayed spouse to pursue forgiveness.
 There are two common dangers in counseling after adultery as it relates to forgiveness.

 The second danger counselors run into is a reluctance to encourage forgiveness at all.
 It is natural to want to give the betrayed spouse time to grieve and process the betrayal, but if we allow this to go on without ever encouraging them to work on forgiveness, they will easily become bitter and resentful.
 The temptation for counselors is to continually justify and excuse hurt spouses’ lashing out, their rehashing of details, their anger.
 While these emotions and practices are somewhat expected—though they may still be sinful—in the beginning of counseling, eventually they must be addressed.
 Sometimes a counselor can be afraid to say hard things to those who are living with sorrow, but if we don’t we will do them more harm than good.
 Bitterness is a poisonous root that will cause all kinds of “trouble” (Heb.
 12:15); we must help our counselees avoid it or cut it out.